rehldeal6/SpiraUnplugged/README.md

 ```console
 $ sudo usermod -aG docker <your username>
 ```
+This will require you to log out of the server and re-log in.

 ### Installing Docker-Compose
 One last thing needed is an additional piece of software for Docker called **docker-compose**.
 This makes controlling the container much simpler.